Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

     </a>
 </p>

-all the html has passed as well ,I cant find the image for it.
+all the HTML has passed as well,I can't find the image for it.

 ## Issues I ran into

-1. Incorrect file paths, was my main issues during the devolopemt of this site , but a quick google helped to slove that .
+1. Incorrect file paths, were my main issues during the development of this site, but a quick google helped to slove that.

-2. images file sizes were to large and was making my proformace drop in the lighthouse test, i coorected this but using TINY png and re-uploading all the files
+2. images file sizes were too large and were making my performance drop in the lighthouse test, i corrected this but using TINY png and re-uploading all the files

-3. getting the image to be repsosive
+3. getting the image to be responsive

 .hero_image_outer {